CBielstein/APRSsharp/README.md

 left as warnings in local development.
 To verify your code is warning-free, you can run `dotnet build --configuration Release` to get the release build behavior.

-### Generating/Publishing console application binary file
+### Generating / Publishing console application binary file

 To generate the console application binary, go to the APRSsharp folder (AprsSharp\src\APRSsharp) and run the command dotnet publish to generate the console application and it will be stored in the bin/netcoreapp2.2/Debug/publish folder or run dotnet publish -o outputfolder to store your binary in a given output folder